How to Treat Your Oily Hair

 Your hormones may be in flux

 When hormones are imbalanced (during puberty, pregnancy, while taking birth control pills, as a result of illness or medication), it can cause oil glands to become overactive.
 Talking to your doctor about ways to regulate your hormones is a good place to start, then you can complement those recommendations by using products at home that topically rebalance your scalp skin.
 At Prose, one of our favorite oily-scalp complexes is a combination of Spirulina and Dog Rose Fruits which help quell overactive oil glands.
-Oily scalp formulas are also often laced with Pomegranate Peel, a botanical that deep cleans scalp skin (without over-stripping), helping to minimize dandruff-causing fungus growth.
+Oily scalp formulas are also often laced with Pomegranate Peel, a botanical that deep cleans scalp skin (without over-stripping), helping to minimize flaky scalp-causing fungus growth.
 Note: While thoroughly and regularly cleaning the scalp is helpful to oily types, over-washing (as in more than once a day) may exacerbate your problem by removing too much oil and tricking your sebaceous glands into thinking they need to produce even more sebum.